Very Very Slow Smoked Brisket

 If you would like to read Pachanga’s original posts click on Texas Brisket Bows to Bradley and Thanks to the Board, and We Need Brisket Recipes.

-First of all, I am no expert but I am a cook and after smoking on the Bradley digital 6 rack for about three years, I think I am qualified to relate my experiences.
+First of all, I am no expert but I am a cook, and after smoking on the Bradley digital 6 rack for about three years, I think I am qualified to relate my experiences.
 Following is one man’s opinion and interpretation of brisket.
 I record recipes that I have created or modified that are family and friend’s favorites.
 The following recipe is one of these.
 And yes, I use a lot of ingredients.
-Salt and pepper would work just fine but I need the therapy
+Salt and pepper would work just fine but I need the therapy.

 - A Packer Cut or Packer’s cut brisket is a whole untrimmed brisket.
-It contains two muscles (the thin flat and the thick deckle or point) separated by a fatty ribbon and one side is generously “capped” by at least a quarter inch of fat.
+It contains two muscles (the thin flat and the thick deckle or point) separated by a fatty ribbon.
+One side is generously “capped” by at least a quarter inch of fat.
 A worker at a meat packing plant quickly slices one eight to eighteen pound piece of meat from each side (two briskets to a cow) of the front chest of a skinned cow and it is lightly trimmed.
 It is not further processed.

-Experts also look for a white fat cap as opposed to a more yellow fat.
+Experts also look for a white fat cap as opposed to a more yellow one.
 If either of these are available and fit my other specifications, I put them in the shopping cart but I don’t worry over it.
 If a brisket is too long, I just wrinkle it a bit or bend it a little in the middle.
-I use the sides of the rack to help hold the brisket in a slight inverted “U” (n).
+I use the sides of the rack to help hold the brisket in a slight inverted “U”.
 When the brisket shrinks it will relax and flatten out.

 Sometimes the brisket is still too long to fit, even after bending it.
 One reason I find that a brisket is too long is usually the brisket is very thin toward the end of the flat.
 Measure the brisket against your Bradley rack.
-Cut the thinnest part off and lay it fat side down under the thinnest part of the main brisket which is fat side up.
-If you match the taper of both pieces of meat by matching thick to thin, you will end up with a uniform thickness that smokes evenly and retains moisture well.
+Cut the thinnest part off and lay it fat side down under the thinnest part of the main brisket, which is fat side up.
+If you match the taper of both pieces of meat by matching thick to thin, you will end up with a uniform thickness, that smokes evenly and retains moisture well.
 No one will know the difference when serving.

-Every barbequer has a rub that is “the Best”.
-It may be a prepackaged store bought product or one of his own making.
+Every barbequer has a rub that is “the best”.
+It may be a prepackaged store-bought product or one of his own making.
 The main ingredient should be the brisket itself.
 A rub or a mop should not overpower the meat.
 It is merely a complement.
 The following is a rub that is part of a lot of other rubs and works well for me.

 This recipe will season 4 small briskets (eight pounders) but for a heavy rub or larger briskets this will be enough seasoning for 2.